dreamsalotl/Note-Taker/README.md

 node server.js
 ```

 Then open your browser and go to localhost:3001 to use the application.
-You can also use the deployed application at https://note-taker-dww.herokuapp.com/.

 ![Alt text](./assets/images/image-1.png)